melabady1/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-as we can see there is a differnce in mean and median but not in histograms as we impute the NAs with zeros.
+as we can see there is a differnce after we include NAs rows and impute the NAs with zeros.

 ## Are there differences in activity patterns between weekdays and weekends?